 Before prescribing exercises, you need to understand the demand.
 A proper SUP paddle stroke isn’t an arm exercise.
 It’s a full-body kinetic chain that starts at your feet and transfers force through your legs, hips, core, lats, and shoulders before the paddle ever contacts water.

-A 2020 EMG study published in Applied Sciences (Bastos et al.) measured muscle activation during SUP paddling in both kneeling and standing positions.
-The findings were revealing: external oblique abdominis and triceps brachii showed significantly higher activation in standing position compared to kneeling.
-This confirms what every paddler suspects intuitively.
+A 2020 EMG study in Applied Sciences (Bastos et al.) measured muscle activation during SUP paddling in kneeling versus standing positions.
+External oblique abdominis and triceps brachii showed significantly higher activation in standing.
 Standing up turns a moderate upper-body exercise into a demanding full-body effort.

 Source: Bastos, F.N. et al., “Electromyography Analysis of Muscle Activation During Stand-Up Paddle Boarding: A Comparison of Paddling in Kneeling and Standing Positions,” Applied Sciences, 10(7):2356, 2020.